quintusdias/glymur/docs/source/introduction.rst

 fall back upon the standard library's **ElementTree** if **lxml** is not available.

-The current version of glymur works on Python versions 3.4, 3.5, and 3.6.
-The LTS version, v0.8.11, has support for Python versions 3.3 and 2.7 as well as OpenJPEG 1.5.
+The current version of glymur works on Python versions 3.6, 3.7, and 3.8.

 For more information about OpenJPEG, please consult http://www.openjpeg.org.